dvdlvc/MyGitHub/README.md

 The repository contains two files:

 1- Sadd_Exp.R (https://github.com/dvdlvc/MyGitHub/blob/Saddlepoint_MeasureTransportation/Sadd_Exp.R) generates the Figure 2
 and Figure 3 available in the paper.
-The file contains the R code for the saddlepoint density approximation (Sad) and the Edgeworth expansion (Edg) of the mean of n iid random variables, exponentially distributed, with rate one.
+The file contains the R code for the saddlepoint density approximation and the Edgeworth expansion for the mean of n iid random variables, exponentially distributed, with rate one---exp(1).

 2- Test_Level_Power.R (https://github.com/dvdlvc/MyGitHub/blob/Saddlepoint_MeasureTransportation/Test_Level_Power.R)
 implements the saddlepoint test of Robinson, Ronchetti and Young (Annals of Statistics, Volume 31, Number 4 (2003), 1154-1169,